BELABOX for Rockchip RK3588 - beta

 How do I install this?

-The installation works pretty much the same as on Jetson Nano, starting with flashing an image file to a micro SD card.
-So you can follow the original BELABOX tutorial.
+Installation to a micro SD card works pretty much the same as on Jetson Nano, starting with flashing the correct image file to a micro SD card.
+You can follow the original BELABOX tutorial.
 Just forego the USB capture card and remember to download the correct image file for your board.
-If your board supports a removable eMMC module - see the table above - and you have an eMMC reader or eMMC-to-microSD adapter then you can also flash it to an eMMC module instead of a micro SD card.

 What's the status of the port?